Copyright© 2011 by Ernest Bywater

 When they’re heading back at the end of the lesson Else asks, “The number plate, is this to be Hal’s car when he gets a licence?”

-Liz sits for a moment, and says, “That’s a question you better ask Hal.
+Liz quietly sits there for a moment, then says, “That’s a question you better ask Hal.
 I’m not allowed to answer it.”
 That gets her a strange look.

 A few minutes later Else is working hard to hide a big smile while she anticipates how Freda will react on seeing The Beast.
 Because she’s not what either of them were expecting after the way Hal spoke of the car.